 Fortunella margarita 'Nagami.'
 Of all the citrus trees, the kumquat may be the most decorative and suitable for pot culture.
 It's also fairly cold-hardy relative to other citrus, since it is semi-dormant in winter.
 Kumquats flower in the summer, and you need only a few to appreciate the fragrance.
 Its oval leaves are dark green and the olive-shaped fruit that appear in winter and ripen throughout the spring are a bright orange when ready to eat.
 In fact, the name kumquat is derived from the Cantonese word for golden orange.
 Fruit lasts a long time on the tree, usually until June.
 Kumquats are eaten whole, since the peel is the sweetest part of the fruit.
 The contrast between the sweet peel and the sour pulp is a mouth-watering experience.
 Thin slices of kumquat make any salad special.
 Or fruit punch, or iced tea, or grilled fish, or...you get the idea.
-Current crop of trees has a few small fruits forming.
 Feed with a citrus food that contains zinc, because this cultivar can become deficient in that nutrient.
 Grown on dwarfing rootstock in 5 gal containers.
-As of February 2017 trees are fruiting, bushy, short.
-Shipped in 3' x 1'x 1' braced boxes.
-TEMPORARILY OUT OF STOCK.
+As of August 2017 trees are about 3' tall, no fruit or flowers.
+Shipped in 4' x 1'x 1' braced boxes.
+OUT OF STOCK.